mstksg/inCode/copy/entries/five-point-haskell-1.md

 data VerifyResult = Success | Failure | Error
 ```

-However, it's not easy to make a "integer or not found" type in C or javascript
+However, it's not easy to make an "integer or not found" type in C or
-without some sort of side-channel.
-Imagine if javascript's `String.indexOf()`
+JavaScript without some sort of side-channel.
+Imagine if JavaScript's
+`String.indexOf()`
 instead expected continuations on success and failure and became much less
 usable as a result: